Expurple/home.expurple.me/content/posts/Decision-making-in-a-rock-band.md

 Wouldn't my problems be solved if I found more skilled bandmates to play with?
 Yes, *these* problems would be solved.
 But go back and re-read the advantages of playing in that band.
-Why would skilled bandmates follow my every creative whim?
+Why would four other skilled musicians follow my every creative whim?
 The team dynamic would be totally different.
 It would be a [herd of cats](https://en.wikipedia.org/wiki/Herding_cats).
 And those bands also argue and break up all the time.
 See [The Beatles](https://en.wikipedia.org/wiki/The_Beatles), four absolutely talented creative individuals who all contributed a lot, but also argued a lot and